Project

 • The count of each search term that matched

-#4 Updated by Luke Murphey about 8 years ago
+#4 Updated by Luke Murphey over 8 years ago

 Note sure how the highlights work and if the forms can be extracted.

-#5 Updated by Luke Murphey about 8 years ago
+#5 Updated by Luke Murphey over 8 years ago

 Doing some testing to see what the results object includes: